-6. Fake plants.
+6. Fake Plants

 Using a cat tree is the perfect way to achieve combining a plant with a cat friendly piece of

-7. Combine your cat’s needs.
+7. Combine Needs

 It’s no secret to cat lovers that cats enjoy having plenty of places to sneak off to and hide while also needing to scratch at things.
 The scratching, while sometimes annoying, is necessary to keep their nails sharp and healthy.
 But what do you do if you want to provide everything your cat needs if you live in a small space?

 These are not only functional but also attractive, especially for people trying to make the most of their small living spaces.
 Some of these stores may even sell these cat bed teepees with cat scratchers attached to them on the sides, and if they don’t, then get to DIYing!

 If you don’t like the look of the cat bed teepees, it is also fairly easy to take an old box and customize that to whatever you need.
 Just get to thinking what exactly your cat is needing in his environment, and craft it!

-8. Get creative with artwork.
+8. Get Creative

 We get it, you want your living space to be functional and beautiful.
 Cat scratchers just don’t look right with your decor and you’re starting to get worried about how you’re going to keep your cat from going after your

 However, there are some fun and unique looking scratchers designed to keep cat lovers and their pets happy at the same time!
 It may take some diving into internet searches, but there are some sunflowers, cactus, wall art, and many other fun designs for cat scratchers that can easily be included in your home decor theme!

 Since you are living in a small space, your cat may likely get bored at some point in his life.
 Because this is the case, you’re going to want to be very mindful when choosing the textiles and materials of any

-10. Hide bowls and bags.
+10. Hide Bowls and Bags

 Many pet owners choose to have a designated space for their furry friends to eat every day, and that is perfectly fine!
 However, if you are living in a smaller apartment and are looking for ways to conserve space while also owning a cat, one easy way to clear up some space is by storing food bowls and food when they’re not in use.

 Try to keep your cat’s bag of food hidden in a cabinet or a pantry/closet so that it is out of sight.
 Another thing you could do to keep clutter off the floor is to keep your cat’s food bowl hidden inside the bag of food when it is not eating.

-Cat Owners In Small Places Concluding Thoughts
+Design Ideas for Cats in Small Places Concluding Thoughts

-We hope these tips will help you in your journey and showed you that a cat in small places can be very doable!
+I hope these tips will help you in your journey and showed you that a cat in small places can be very doable!
 Your cat can be happy while also keeping your living space comfortable and stylish.